 9.0 Do we disclose any information to outside parties?

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information.
-This does not include trusted third parties who assist us in operating our website, fulfilling digital certificate applications or help us to optimize or add value to the services we offer, such as offering integrated third party products or services.
+This does not include trusted third parties who assist us in operating our website or help us to optimize or add value to the services we offer, such as offering integrated third party products or services.
 In circumstances where data is shared with such third parties, they are required to agree to confidentiality terms.
 This prohibits such third parties from selling, trading, using, marketing or otherwise distributing Ubisecure customer data.